Indigo-Vanguard/indigo-vanguard.github.io/index.md

 </figure>
 </div>

 But we are still missing the elephant in the room.
 China shows a strange behavior.
 It starts in 1990 by being well into the average zone, but then slowly climbs out of it.
-From 2005 to 2017, the number of **beehives only increased by 10%**, where as its **honey production jumped by more than 80%**.
+From 2005 to 2017, the number of **beehives only increased by 10%**, whereas its **honey production jumped by more than 80%**.
 Something fishy is happening here...
 Is this _hyper_-productivity phenomenon happening in other countries as well?

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="650" src="https://indigo-vanguard.github.io/plot/honey_productivity.html"></iframe>